Child among seven killed in Mexico water park attack

-Gunmen stormed a water park in central Mexico and killed six adults and a seven-year-old child, local authorities have said.
+Gunmen opened fire in a water park in central Mexico and killed six adults and a seven-year-old child, local authorities said.

-One other person was seriously wounded in the attack, according to municipal authorities in the city of Cortazar.
+Another person was seriously wounded in the attack, according to officials in the city of Cortazar.

-The surrounding state of Guanajuato in central Mexico has seen a surge in drug-related violence in recent years.
+Drug-related violence in the surrounding state of Guanajuato has surged in recent years.

-The gunmen stormed the La Palma swimming resort at 4.30pm local time on Saturday, the statement said.
+The gunmen entered the La Palma swimming resort at 4.30pm local time on Saturday, a statement said.

-They opened fire on swimmers before yanking out security cameras and damaging a shop.
+They shot swimmers before ripping out security cameras and smashing up a shop.

 Authorities are investigating a possible motive.

-Footage from eyewitnesses showed victims collapsed on the floor and people running for cover from the gunfire.
+Footage from eyewitnesses showed victims on the ground and people taking cover from the gunfire.

-Mexican news channels aired footage of panic-stricken adults and children still in swimwear - including pool floats - on the scene after the shooting.
+Mexican news television channels aired footage of panicked adults and children at the scene after the shooting.

 The attack occurred on the last day of the spring school holidays.